AKS Chorzów: History

 The origins of the club go back to the founding of the German football club VfR Königshütte on 22 August 1910 in what was at the time the coal mining city of Königshütte in Germany.
 In the early 1920s, the region became part of Poland and the city was renamed, with the football club becoming Amatorski Klub Sportowy Chorzów.

-In 1927 AKS was the proud owner of one of the most modern stadium facilities in Poland at Chorzów's Wyzwolenia Hill.
-The stadium was sometimes shared with another well-known local team — Ruch Chorzów.
+In 1927 AKS was the owner of a modern stadium facility in Poland at Chorzów's Wyzwolenia Hill.
+The stadium was sometimes shared with another local team — Ruch Chorzów.

 The club won the championship of Polish Upper Silesia (Silesian A-Class) in 1924, 1930 and 1936, and in 1937 advanced to the Polish first division where they became an immediate success.
 They finished as vice-champions and the team's Jerzy Wostal was the top scorer in the league with 12 goals.
 Wostal and teammate Leonard Piątek were among several players who played for the Polish national side in the 1930s.
 In 1939, AKS had as many as 10 football teams, including various youth teams, which was more than any other football organization of the Second Polish Republic.